Protocol Renewal & Expiration

 This policy prohibits conducting ANY animal activities (procurement, breeding, housing, and/or use) or expenditure of federal funds for animal activities (including the purchase of animals and costs for breeding, housing, or other use) after a protocol has expired.

 Accordingly, all protocols undergo de novo review every three years.
 Any activities conducted after a protocol has expired are considered to be in serious violation of the PHS Policy.
-These violations are reported to the U-M Institutional Official and may also require a report to OLAW.
+These violations are reported to the U-M's Institutional Official and may also require a report to OLAW.

-the Principal Investigator (PI) and laboratory contact(s):
+To ensure compliance PRIOR TO a protocol’s expiration, the Principal Investigator (PI) and laboratory contact(s):

 To ensure compliance AT a protocol’s expiration, the PI and laboratory contact(s) will be notified:

-• When the protocol has expired
+• When the protocol has expired, and

-Please note that, per National Institutes of Health (NIH) policy, any charges to NIH awards for animal activities conducted during lapses of IACUC approval must be transferred to a non-federal funding source.
-In cases of protocol expiration prior to approval of a renewal protocol, it is the PI’s responsibility to ensure that animals are transferred to the U-M Holding Protocol.
+Per National Institutes of Health (NIH) policy, any charges to NIH awards for animal activities conducted during a lapse in IACUC protocol approval(s) must be transferred to a non-federal funding source.

 Questions?